Business loans for startups

 5. Personal loans

 If you have strong personal credit and a steady source of money coming in, a personal loan could be a potential option over a business loan when you want to start a business.
 Your lack of business experience won’t hurt your application and you may find the eligibility requirements easier to meet.
-However, personal loans rarely go above $35,000 or come with terms longer than ten years.
+However, personal loan borrowing amounts rarely go higher than $35,000 or come with terms longer than seven years.
 In other words, it might not be able to cover all of your startup costs.

 6. Equity investments